 - Bolstering the home energy auditor workforce in rural areas: We often hear how challenging it is to perform home energy audits and weatherization upgrades in rural areas, given the distance contractors must travel.
 States should consider focusing some of their Energy Auditor Training Grant funds in rural communities, which has the potential to improve contractor coverage in rural areas and create stable, in-demand energy auditor jobs where they are most needed.

 Which home energy auditor certifications will this grant funding help me acquire?

 We anticipate a surge in demand for the BPI Building Analyst Certification, which is a nationally recognized home energy auditor certification that can be completed online or in person.
 This entry-level BPI certification provides a strong foundation for anyone who wants to become a certified home energy auditor.
 This certification can also be used as a prerequisite to qualify for the more advanced HEP Energy Auditor Certification or the BPI Home Energy Rater/Home Energy Score Assessor credential, which are both certifications recognized by the DOE.

 We also expect the RESNET HERS Rater Certification to fall within the acceptable terms of the Energy Auditor Training Grant requirements, as it is also a nationally recognized home energy auditor certification and can also be used as a prerequisite for HEP Energy Auditor and Home Energy Score Assessor.

 The Building Performance Institute (BPI) and Residential Energy Services Network (RESNET) are competing organizations.
 Here at Everblue, we provide training and administer the exams for both certifications, so either way, you’re covered!
+Follow along with an online class or join us for hands-on training at one of our weatherization training center locations nationwide!
 For more information, give us a call at (800) 460-2575.